vassar-robotics/navrim-phosphobot/phosphobot/README.md

 ## Adding a New Robot

 You can extend **phosphobot** by plugging in support for any custom robot.
-Just follow these steps:
+Just follow these steps to install phosphobot from source on any OS:

 1. **Clone the phosphobot repo and fetch submodules.** Make sure you have [git lfs](https://git-lfs.com) installed beforehand